matze-dd/Tex2txt/README.md

 This directory and possibly necessary subdirectories will be created without request.
 They can be deleted with option --delete.
-The script will refuse to create auxiliary files outside of the directory
+For safety, the script will refuse to create auxiliary files outside of the directory specified by $txtdir;
+an inclusion like \\input{../../generics.tex}
-$txtdir; something like \\input{../../generics.tex} probably won't work with option --recurse.
+probably won't work with option --recurse.

 ### Actions of the Bash script
 - convert content of given LaTeX files to plain text